tunjan/project/README.md

 - **Typed Output:** Generates a fully typed `mockData.ts` file, ensuring type safety throughout the application.

 For more details, see the [Mock Data Documentation](./README_MOCK_DATA.md).

-## 🎨 Design System

-The application features a "Modern Brutalism" design system implemented with Tailwind CSS.
-Key characteristics include:

-- Sharp corners (no border-radius).
-- Strong, 2px black borders on most elements.
-- Bold typography using the "Libre Franklin" font.
-- A high-contrast, limited color palette with semantic color names (`primary`, `success`, `danger`).
-- Brutal-style box shadows (`4px 4px 0 #000`).
-- A library of reusable UI components in `src/components/ui`.

-For more details on its implementation, see the [Design System Updates Summary](./DESIGN_SYSTEM_UPDATES.md).

 ## ☁️ Deployment